Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.backgroundColor`: CSS-style setting specifying the color in the background of the text.
 E.g. 'coral'
 * `BracketHighlighter.textDecoration`: CSS-style setting specifying additional decorations around the text.
 E.g. 'underline'
 * `BracketHighlighter.activeInDebugMode`: Enables the extension when debugging.
-* `BracketHighlighter.reverseSearchEnabled`: Enables searching from closing symbols.
 * `BracketHighlighter.blurOutOfScopeText`: Enables a blur effect on non-highlighted text.
 (Opacity depends on blurOpacity value)
 * `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
 E.g. 0.5
-* `BracketHighlighter.allowedLanguageIds`: IDs which this extension will work on.
-Leaving this blank will enable it globally.
-Identifiers have to be separated by a comma.
-E.g. c,cpp,java
-* `BracketHighlighter.maxLineSearchCount`: The maximum amount of lines to search for a matching symbol.
-If nothing is found by this number, nothing will be highlighted.
-* `BracketHighlighter.highlightScopeFromText`: Allows highlighting when clicking inside of a scope.
-It will search for the scope of all enabled symbols.
 * `BracketHighlighter.customSymbols`: User defined symbols which have to have a defined "open" and "close" value.
 Open and close values must not be the same.
 Symbols don't have to be unique, however the first entry in this list will always have priority.
 E.g.
 ```